Curriculum Policy

 In the development of the curriculum, whilst important to be impartial of any political views, it is hoped to plan work around differing and opposing party views and the formation of government.

-2.14 Pupils are enabled to develop their self-knowledge, self-esteem and self-confidence.
+2.14 Learners are enabled to develop their self-knowledge, self-esteem and self-confidence.

 Through working independently learners gain an understanding of the type of learner they are and what they find most challenging as well as the type of learning they find most accessible: through recordings, readings, one-to-one support, puzzles etc. Some of our lessons cover tasks around self-evaluation and reflection and especially through plenaries we aim to gain an understanding of learners’ approach to gaining knowledge and understanding.
 Re-caps and coverage of retrieval skills help learners gain confidence that they are making progress.

-EDSupport chats give teachers opportunities to give feedback on learners’ progress, commenting on areas / subjects in which they are achieving and assuring them teachers are here to support in areas where they could make more progress.
+EDSupport interactions give teachers opportunities to give feedback on learners’ progress, commenting on areas / subjects in which they are achieving and assuring them teachers are here to support in areas where they could make more progress.
 Effort is also praised and lack of understanding is validated through encouragement.
-Learners start on ‘default’ skills lesson sets in core subjects to build confidence up to the point where learners and teachers agree to be set diagnostic assessments preceding personalised lesson sets.
+Learners start on ‘default’ lesson sets in core subjects, to build confidence up to the point where learners and teachers agree to be set progress assessments preceding personalised lesson sets.

-2.15 Pupils are encouraged to distinguish right from wrong and to respect the civil and criminal law of England.
+2.15 Learners are encouraged to distinguish right from wrong and to respect the civil and criminal law of England.

 In literature learners work on lessons concerning ‘the rules of the world’ of a text regarding crime and punishment of different periods and look at how law has changed to the present day.
 These include, for example, the consequences of feuding, corporal and capital punishment, and reveal differences also in the expectations of, say, women, children and so on.